Alma Place, Belfast

 About the Property

-Alma Place Belfast student accommodation, BT1 2JD, is one of the best student accommodations in Belfast.
-It is not only the best in terms of location but also in terms of comfort and amenities.
+Alma Place Belfast student accommodation, BT1 2JD, is one of the best student accommodation in Belfast.
 Located on Library Street, it is in a very well-connected area of Belfast.
-Alma Place student accommodation is located close to some of the best universities in Belfast, and this makes it one of the most popular accommodations in the city.
-There are several types of rooms available here, like Bedroom suites and Ensuites, along with a range of studios.
-Ulster University Belfast Campus, Queens University Belfast, and Belfast Metropolitan College are a few notable universities near Alma Place Belfast student accommodation.
+Alma Place Belfast student accommodation is situated close to some of the best universities like Ulster University Belfast Campus and Queens University Belfast making it one of the most popular accommodations in the city.
+Alma Place offers a range of room types including ensuites and studios.

 Features